turtleneck444/speak-kindred/REVOLUTIONARY_FEATURES.md

-# 🚀 Revolutionary Features for SpeakKindred AAC
+# 🚀 Revolutionary Features for Rehman AI AAC

 ## Overview
-SpeakKindred now includes cutting-edge features that go beyond traditional AAC apps, making communication more intuitive, accessible, and powerful for users with disabilities.
+Rehman AI now includes cutting-edge features that go beyond traditional AAC apps, making communication more intuitive, accessible, and powerful for users with disabilities.

 ---